As summer dawns, rivers of cattle flow into seas of grass.

 We are having trouble keeping up with all the grass.
 It is growing at maximum rate, and we either slow down to graze it all in one location, leaving other pastures untended, or we speed up to impact them all somewhat.
 The benefit with slowing down is trampling of weeds.
 The benefit of speeding up is livestock are on a constant plane of high nutrition and the whole farm is impacted.
 Many graziers slow down and manage the excess by making hay.
 We don't have the equipment to do that, so we are speeding up, leaving grass behind and mowing what is left to control weeds.

-We'd rather not be mowing at all, but in our particular ecological setting, we would quickly become overrun with weeds and saplings, that want to return to the forest that was, if we did not.
+We'd rather not be mowing at all, but in our particular ecological setting, we would quickly become overrun with weeds and saplings, that want to return to forest, if we did not.
 The weeds we face are Ironweed, Cocklebur, Sour Dock, Mare's Tale, Ragweed, and Poison Hemlock.
 Some grow 8 - 10 feet tall.
 Poison Hemlock has a thick stem which falls over on hot-wires, shorting them out.
 Part of our mowing ritual is to do so beneath hot-wires, keeping electric current flowing at full force.
 This means pulling out the 3/4 inch fiber glass posts, mowing beneath the wire, and reinstalling the posts.
 It takes about 4 hours to do this over 30 acres.
 Fulling mowing 30 acres requires another 4 hours.
 Add in fuel, and it costs about $5/acre to mow fields.
 So far, we haven't been able to escape this cost.
 We mow after livestock graze, and at least once a year, if not twice.

 There is a glimmer of possibility that we may be able to reduce or even eliminate this cost in our sheep pastures.
 Clark has been concentrating the stock and slowing down their movement in order to address parasite issues, providing a long rest period for paddocks that outlasts the life-cycle of parasites.
 This is working and weeds are indeed being impacted.
 In the picture below, Ironweed has been grazed clean, which will eventually kill it.
 Note the clumps of grass centered around thick stems of weeds, that have been stripped bare.